Skip Navigation

 St. Philip’s believes in educating the whole child by providing students with the opportunities to engage and unfold their natural curiosity.
 Explore our STEAM, Academic Excursions and Special Programs below:

 Our Innovation lab/MakerSpace exposes students to a multitude of technologies.
 It is a space for inventing, tinkering, and dismantling.
-Students in grades PreK through 8th are encouraged to follow their own creative interests.
-The iLab is equipped with 3D printers, zSpace technology, VR equipment, wireless probeware, power tools, an array of building/construction items, gadgets, solar energy and other construction kits.
+Students in grades PK through 8th are encouraged to follow their own creative interests.
+The iLab is equipped with 3D printers, zSpace technology, VR equipment, wireless probeware, power tools, building/construction items, gadgets, solar energy, and other kits.

 Coding and Robotics

-Coding languages and robotics have become fundamental in education and in the work force.
-For that reason, we are providing students age appropriate tools to succeed and to develop fluency in our tech-centered world.
-St. Philip’s has hosted the FIRST LEGO League qualifier competition for over 30 schools, and our students in grades 2-8 participate each year in the Robot Game, Project Presentation and Core Values segments of the competition.
+Coding languages and robotics have become fundamental in education and in the workforce.
+For that reason, we are providing students with age-appropriate tools to succeed and to develop fluency in our tech-centered world.
 The challenges are based on real-world scientific topics.
 We strategically help to dispel age and gender-biased ideas by introducing all students to a wide array of STEAM opportunities.
-Robotics takes place in our tech lab and in the iLab

 Science Lab

-Children have natural curiosity about their environment and the world.
-For that reason, science at St. Philip’s is not limited to the classroom.
-Through standards-based instruction and hands-on activities in our three state-of-the-arts Science labs and through outdoor/field experiences, the students are provided opportunities to do in-depth life, health, earth, and physical sciences, and engineering explorations.
-They learn to use the tools and equipment to develop mastery of process skills needed to be successful in science and other subject areas.
+Science at St. Philip’s is not limited to the classroom.
+We focus on standards-based instruction and hands-on activities in our three state-of-the-art science labs and outdoor/field experiences.
+Students are given opportunities to engage in health, earth, physical sciences, and engineering concepts.
+They learn to use scientific tools and equipment confidently, building essential processing skills that support success in science and across other subject areas.

 Saturday Science Camp